Display data from multiple Gravity Forms on your site

 A graphic depicting the difference between SQL left join, right join, inner join and full join.

-It’s important to know that the Multiple Forms plugin supports both left joins and inner joins.
+It’s important to know that the Multiple Forms Extension supports both left joins and inner joins.
 We’ll show you how to use both in this tutorial.

 In this example, we have two forms that collect information from clients.
 The first form (“Client details”) collects the client’s name, email address, phone number, address and the date they joined.